 - 6.14 Growth in the Newark Urban Area will generate more traffic in the locality and therefore measures to address this situation are required. - 6.15 The strategy for transport is to seek improvements to both the highway infrastructure and public transport provision including the cycling and walking network.
-This is based on schemes which have been identified in the Infrastructure Delivery Plan and which are set out in Appendix D. Key to this will be the delivery of the Southern Link Road (SLR) which will provide a link between the A46 at Farndon and the A1 at Balderton.
+This is based on schemes which have been identified in the Infrastructure Delivery Plan and which are set out in Appendix D. Key to this will be the completion of the Southern Link Road (SLR) currently constructed between Staple Lane and Bowbridge Road which when finished will provide a link between the A46 at Farndon and the A1 at Balderton.
 This will help reduce congestion within Newark Town Centre and also provide access to the strategic site at Land south of Newark including new employment opportunities.
 The process for delivering the SLR is set out in NAP 4.

 - 6.16 Other strategic highway infrastructure which will be funded through the Community Infrastructure Levy (CIL) and other sources of funding is required in the following locations:

-- A46 Link Capacity, Newark-on-Trent Bypass;
+- A46 Newark Bypass Upgrade(s);

-- A46/A617 Cattle Market Roundabout;

 - A46 Roundabout at Farndon;

-- A1/A17/A46 Roundabout;

-- A1/A46 Brownhills Roundabout;

 - A1 Overbridge, Fernwood; and

 - A617 Kelham Bypass.